ritgit24/Ritika_TaskSPO/README.md

 The page has detailed Student View: Shows comprehensive placement details for a single student and includes back button to return to the main insights list

 Explaining the code :
 My routing file is App.jsx .
 I have created various components for my page and stored them in "components" folder in src folder.
-I have imported these components to App.jsx using useNavigate hook.
+I have imported these components to App.jsx and used useNavigate hook for navigation

 In my page For Students, I have used Material UI .
 The components of MUI used were :- AppBar, Toolbar, Typography, Button, IconButton, Drawer,List,  ListItem, ListItemText, Divider,  useMediaQuery, useTheme,  Container , MenuIcon.
 I used Appbar, Typography, IconButton, ListItem, Divider and ToolBar to make the NavBar.